Hypersequent/qas-cli/README.md

 1. Build the code with `npm run build`.
 2. Create a project with test cases using local QASphere build or by registering on [qasphere.com](https://qasphere.com/)
 3. Get a JUnit XML file.
 If you want to test the test cases from the CSV file above, use the JUnit XML file generated from [this repository](https://github.com/Hypersequent/bistrot-e2e).
+4. Define required variables as mentioned in [Environment](#environment).
-4. Run the CLI with: `node ./build/bin/qasphere.js junit-upload -r QAS_URL/project/PROJECT_CODE/run/RUN_ID -t API_TOKEN ./JUnit.xml`.
+5. Run the CLI with: `node ./build/bin/qasphere.js junit-upload -r QAS_URL/project/PROJECT_CODE/run/RUN_ID ./JUnit.xml`.
 If you get permission errors, please retry after running: `chmod +x ./build/bin/qasphere.js`
-5. You may pass the `-h` flag to show help: `node ./build/bin/qasphere junit-upload -h`
+6. You may pass the `-h` flag to show help: `node ./build/bin/qasphere junit-upload -h`